-Rahel Hirsch was born in Frankfurt am Main, the sixth of eleven children of the teacher Mendel Hirsch and his wife Doris.1 Her father taught at the Realschule and Höhere Töchterschule of the Jewish Community in Frankfurt.
-Her grandfather, Reform Rabbi Samson Raphael Hirsch, was one of the founders of neo-orthodoxy, which balanced Orthodox life with participation in the non-Jewish environment.
+Rahel Hirsch was born in Frankfurt am Main as the sixth of eleven children of the Jewish teacher Dr. phil.
+Mendel Hirsch and his wife Dorothea, née Ballin (1843–1914).1 Her father taught at the Realschule and Höhere Töchterschule of the Jewish Community in Frankfurt.
+Her grandfather, reform rabbi Samson Raphael Hirsch, was one of the founders of neo-orthodoxy, which balanced Orthodox life with participation in the non-Jewish environment.
 One of her nephews was the Frankfurt internist Samson Hirsch (1890–1960), who also had to emigrate.

 Teacher and Physician